oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 An example of a Type Metadata document is shown in (#ExampleTypeMetadata).

-## Extending Type Metadata {#extending-type-metadata}

-A type can extend another type.
-The extended type is identified by the URI in the `extends` property.
-Consumers MUST retrieve and process Type Metadata for the extended type before processing the Type Metadata for the extending type.

-The extended type MAY itself extend another type.
-This can be used to create a chain or hierarchy of types.
-The security considerations described in (#circular-extends) apply in order to avoid problems with circular dependencies.

 ## Retrieving Type Metadata {#retrieving-type-metadata}

 ### From a URL in the `vct` Claim {#retrieval-from-vct-claim}